tinyhttp/malibu/README.md

 const csrfProtection = csrf({ cookie: { signed: true }})
 app.use(cookieParser(process.env.COOKIE_SECRET))

-// this lets you acquire CSRF token on response body
+// this lets you acquire CSRF token on the response body
-// you also have CSRF token on your cookies as _csrf app.get("/", csrfProtection, (req, res) => {
+// you also have a CSRF token on your cookies as _csrf app.get("/", csrfProtection, (req, res) => {
   res.status(200).json({ token: req.csrfToken() });
 });